Giuseppe Castiglione (Jesuit painter): Architecture

 In addition to his skill as a painter, he was also in charge of designing the Western-Style Palaces in the imperial gardens of the Old Summer Palace with assistance from other Jesuits such as Jean-Denis Attiret.
-The project was initiated by Qianlong in 1747 in a garden once used by Yongzheng, with the construction of European-style palaces and gardens, aviaries, a maze, and perspective paintings organized as an outdoor theatrical stage, as well as fountains and waterworks designed by Michel Benoist.
+The project was initiated by Qianlong in 1747, in a garden once used by Yongzheng, with the construction of European-style palaces and gardens, aviaries, a maze, and perspective paintings organized as an outdoor theatrical stage, as well as fountains and waterworks designed by Michel Benoist.
 Castiglione also created trompe-l'œil paintings on the walls of the palaces.
 The buildings, however, were destroyed in 1860 during the Second Opium War.
 Castiglione's architectural works were lost, although influences of his trompe-l'œil murals survive in paintings on walls and ceilings which were executed by his assistant in Juanqinzhai in Qianlong Garden in the Forbidden City.

 Publications

 Castiglione edited the first Chinese book on Western perspective technique Shixue (視學, "Study of Vision") in collaboration with Nian Xiyao (年希堯) in 1729.
-The book contain an adaptation of sections of Perspectiva Pictorum et Architectorum by Andrea Pozzo.
+The book contains an adaptation of sections of Perspectiva Pictorum et Architectorum by Andrea Pozzo.
 An expanded edition with additional illustrations was published in 1735.